-- 3. The Extend feature may be repeated until the scan length has reached its limit of 255 lines. - 4.
+- 2. Caution the patient to lie still and click Extend - 3.
+The Extend feature may be repeated until the scan length has reached its limit of 255 lines. - 4.
 To set the initial position of the region of interest (ROI), click and drag the target cursor to the middle of the femoral neck. - 5.
-Proceed with "Starting the Measure Scan" on page 6-21.
+Proceed with "Starting the Measure Scan" on page 8-21.